Arnhem Weavers Workshop

 Workshop numbers: A

-number of 8 participants are necessary for
+minimum number of 8 participants are necessary

-the workshops to be offered.
+for the workshops to be offered.

 Securing a place in a workshop: